 AI Voice Agent for After-Hours and Overflow Calls

-An AI voice agent answers every call, regardless of what time it is.
-It is trained on the practice's specific services, pricing structure, and booking process.
+An AI voice agent answers every call, regardless of time.
+It's trained on the practice's specific services, pricing structure, and booking process.
 It captures the caller's name, preferred treatment, contact information, and preferred callback time.

-For high-urgency inquiries, it can send an immediate text to the practice owner or on-call coordinator.
-For standard consultation requests, it confirms receipt with a text to the caller and schedules a callback for first thing the next morning.
+For high-urgency inquiries, it sends an immediate text to the practice owner or on-call coordinator.
+For standard consultation requests, it confirms receipt with a text to the caller and schedules a callback for first thing in the morning.

 The caller is not going to voicemail.
-They are being heard.
-That distinction is what holds the relationship through the overnight gap.
+They're being heard.
+That distinction holds the relationship through the overnight gap.

 Instant SMS Response to Every Form Submission